 - Data analysis and visualisation

-Working with Dr Robin Lovelace and others within and outside LIDA, we work on active transport data science projects.
-Currently working on geospatial transport data analytics and visualization.
 I work with datasets from various sources and utilze the power of R and NodeJS.
-Recent project is a World Health Organization (WHO) active tranport planning toolkit open sourced here.
-We look at datasets and make it easy to see patterns in them.
-We have generalized the technology used in the WHo project as an open source toolset to empower other data scientists to analyze and deploy their geospatial analysis proejcts as web applications.
+Currently workingo on what can be called an "eAtlas" or "Turing Geovisualization Engine" which is a Turing Institute - LIDA project (an SPF).
+The source code can be found here, work began in May 2019.
+It is a geo-visualization front/back end which can be used to explore spatial datasets.
+In terms of method, it is a continuation of my last project.
+Last project was a World Health Organization (WHO) active tranport planning toolkit open sourced here.
+I have generalized the technology used in the WHo project as an open source toolset to empower other data scientists to analyze and deploy their geospatial analysis proejcts as web applications.

 I hav been interested in software abtraction and the power of simplicity of using programming languages.
 That is why we are also working on developing tools to be used by data scientists.
 But my interests also stretch to health data and Electronic Health Records, too.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://environment.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>